If you’ve ever been at home and heard your toilet flush when no one is in the bathroom, it can be quite unnerving.

 If you suspect another cause, a quick ghost flushing toilet fix is checking the toilet tank’s water level and fill valve.
 The water level must be lower than the overflow pipe while still high enough to flush correctly.
 As mentioned, if there’s a crack or a leak somewhere on the valve, water will continuously flow in until the toilet automatically flushes.

 If you’re planning to try and fix the problem yourself, refer to the manufacturer’s instructions.
-Otherwise, call us at Clover Services for help from a licensed plumber.
+Otherwise, call us at Clover Contracting for help from a licensed plumber.

 Maintaining and Cleaning Valves